Mint-It/mintit/README.md

 ## MintIt advantages

 MintIt is a fully optimized platform which reduces gas fees to the minimum.
 To achieve this goal, MintIt will deploy a NFT collection contract type for you.
 Then deploying a collection will just be deploying a proxy contract.
-This simple proxy smart contract will be cheap to deploy.
+This simple proxy smart contract will be much cheap to deploy compared to a full NFT collection smart contract.

 In addition, the artist will remain the only owner of the smart contract NFT deployed, giving him the full control of it.